Particular/docs.particular.net/servicecontrol/containerization/index.md

 * Monitoring/ConnectionString
 * Monitoring/LicenseText

-NOTE: For hosting in Azure Container Instances we support parameter names that use only underscores, e.g. ServiceControl_Audit_LicenseText
+NOTE: For hosting in Azure Container Instances parameter names are supported that use only underscores, e.g. ServiceControl_Audit_LicenseText

 These parameters can also be added by using a standard Docker environment file.
 Every parameter has its own line and does not need to be enclosed by  quotes.
 It can then be used by Docker as follows: